honeycombio/academy-instrumentation-browser/README.md

 Visit [http://localhost:10114](http://localhost:10114)

 Click the "GO" button.
 Then wait.
+Click "CREATE YOUR OWN MEME" button.
+Type a phrase.
+Click the "GO" button.

 ### Stop the app